KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling neuromusculoskeletal deficits/README.md

 II.
 Strength
 	Strength is evaluated by manual muscle testing.
 The strength is evaluated for the full active range of motion.

 	Stength scores:
 	1. Evidence of slight contraction of the muscle but joint motion is not visible
 	2. Complete range of motion in gravity eliminated plane
 	3. Perfect motion against gravity
 	4. Motion against gravity with some (moderate resistance)
 	5. Motion against gravity with maximal resistance

+In this example, the code main_mskClinicalExam.m (PredSim-workshop-bcn-2024/Modelling neuromusculoskeletal deficits/Code/Example 1 - msk Clinical exam) .
-For this example, you will need the code example_mskClinicalExam.
-The code will guide you through the estimation.
-You have to edit the code, inbetween % ------ start edit ----- and % ----- end edit -----
+will guide you through the estimation process.
+You only have to edit the lines of code that are inbetween % ------ start edit ----- and % ----- end edit -----

 ## Example 2.
 Modelling msk impairments from data-driven EMG torque relationships